 Goa International Airport is currently the state's only airport (a second airport is under construction in Mopa in North Goa).
 It's a government-run airport that operates out of a military base called INS Hansa.
-The airport handled almost 8.5 million passengers in 2018, making it the 10th busiest airport in India.
+The airport handled about 8.5 million passengers in 2019, making it the 9th busiest airport in India.

 Goa Airport Code, Location, and Contact Information